Julian-Bruyers/qrlan-cli/README.md

 *   `dirs`: MIT License or Apache License 2.0
 *   `heck`: MIT License or Apache License 2.0
 *   `hex`: MIT License or Apache License 2.0

-Please refer to the documentation or source code of the respective crates for the most current and specific license information.
-The `Cargo.lock` file also contains metadata about the exact versions and licenses of all direct and indirect dependencies.